This game has unused animations.

 - Tawna vanishes whenever Crash approaches her in bonus rounds.

 - Papu Papu (the first boss) swings his club faster and takes five hits to defeat as opposed to three.
-Also you can't skip the small intro.
+You also can't skip the small intro before the battle starts.

 - Some of the level order and colored gems were changed around.
 Most famously, Sunset Vista was swapped with Slippery Climb, likely due to the former's high difficulty (ironically, some consider Slippery Climb to be on par with or harder than Sunset Vista, making this intent backfire).